userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Morphology/README.md

 * Opening
 * Closing

+Before we continue, there are some terminologies used in morphology:
+* Foreground: pixel with value of 1
+* Background: pixel with value of 0
+* Structuring element: kernel that will slide through an image

 ## Structuring Element
 Structuring element (or sometimes called as kernel) is simply a mask that allows us to define arbitrary neighborhood structures.
 Structure element **will slide through the image**.